k0nci/k0nci/README.md

 ## 👨‍💻 About Me

 I'm a passionate backend developer and software architect who loves designing scalable systems and building robust infrastructure around them.
-I believe in analysing and understanding problems first, then incrementally evolving the solution as the application grows.
+I believe in analyzing and understanding problems first, then incrementally evolving the solution as the application grows.

 - 🔭 I enjoy solving real-world complex problems
 - 🚀 I prefer working in small, fast-moving environments